web-codegrammer/MultiHighlighter-Chrome-Extension/README.md

 # Multi-Highlight

-Efficiently mark multiple words in a page.
+Efficiently marks the multiple words in a Webpage.

 ## Introduction